 An opportunity soon arose.
 My new startup needed an office space.
 I decided to upgrade my flat.
 Rent for each was around €400 per month, so the total was €800.
 For just a bit more I could get an entire house.
 Within a month I had found the perfect place: 250 sqm, completely new, with 5 bedrooms, a view, gym, sauna and a backyard ‒ all for a mere €1200 per month.
 Outside rush hour, it was an 18-minute drive to the city centre.
 To test an idea before putting down a deposit, I created an “MVP”.
 I posted an ad and copied agency pictures, as though I already had a house.
 I named it “Zagreb Cohousing” and declared it was for “young professionals (24-44) with a steady income”.
 Six people applied.
 Perfect!
 I started negotiating with a landlord.
 She stared blankly while I explained cohousing and told her that I wanted to sub-let the rooms.
 Two meetings later and after doubling my deposit, she agreed.
 After signing the contract I felt enormously happy.
 Every room was screaming with unrealised potential.
 Not for long, I thought.

 It started superbly.
 I found my first roommate in one day.
 Jure, who had responded to the “fake” ad, was enthusiastic and moved into the large room two days before I did.
-He is a great guy.
 He had a job in nearby Slovenia but was drawn to Zagreb’s bigger city vibe.
 Every weekend, his girlfriend and friends would come over for a barbecue.
 We joked that his ensuite bathroom was so large that people could live in it ‒ because they often did.
 If he put a mattress on the heated floor, two extra people could sleep over.
 They would often make extra food and leave it with a cute post-it note.

 The lobby became the work space for my startup.
 A cleaning lady would come weekly.
 “Cleaning” doesn’t do her justice, because she also did the ironing, changed the bed sheets and cooked one or two meals for us ‒ all for €25 a week.
 We felt like the Rockefellers.